dreamhartley/ComfyUI_show_seed/README.md

 # ComfyUI Show Seed

-A ComfyUI custom node that extracts and displays the seed value used in image generation.
+A ComfyUI custom node that extracts and displays the seed value used in image generation, making it easier to track and reuse successful generations.

+## Why This Node?

+- ComfyUI randomly updates seed values after each generation
+- Default interface doesn't show seed values intuitively
+- Checking seed values of good results requires extra steps
+- Difficult to upscale images while maintaining the same seed

 ## Features

-- Extracts seed value from KSampler nodes
+- Extracts and displays seed values from KSampler nodes in real-time
-- Passes through image data unchanged
+- Passes through image data unchanged without affecting the workflow
-- Simple integration with existing ComfyUI workflows
+- Simple and seamless integration with existing ComfyUI workflows
+- Makes it easy to record and reproduce good results
+- Improves workflow efficiency for image upscaling
+- Zero configuration required - just plug and play

+## Usage

+1. Add the Show Seed node to your workflow
+2. Connect it after your KSampler node
+3. The seed value will be displayed directly on the node
+4. Continue your workflow as normal - the image data passes through unchanged

 ## Installation